Is 'The Batman' Streaming on HBO Max? What to Know

-Director Matt Reeves' take on Batman, with Robert Pattinson under the mask, hits theaters on Friday.
-The Batman has been showered with (mostly) positive reviews, with box office projections targeting a huge $100 million-plus opening weekend.
+Director Matt Reeves' take on Batman is out in theaters now.
+The Batman features Robert Pattinson under the mask who, along with the direction, cinematography and storyline of the latest caped crusader entry, has been showered with (mostly) positive reviews.
+Box office projections are looking at a huge $100 million-plus opening weekend.

-How can we see it?
+So how can you watch The Batman?
 Given that The Batman is being distributed by Warner Bros.
 Pictures, it makes sense to expect it to swiftly hit HBO Max, thanks to the much-discussed (and derided by filmmakers) day-and-date release model.
 However, the situation has changed in 2022.
 Plus, theater ticket prices at a certain cinema chain have also been tweaked.

 Scroll down for everything you need to know on how to watch The Batman.